-Note: Whilst the responsibility for the safety of participants rests with the provider, theL.E.A.D.
-Off-Site Visits PolicyPage 24 of 48Version 4 - March 2023 or b) A member of your academy staff - (see Section 32 and for further details on adventure activities refer to the OEA for advice).
+Note: Whilst the responsibility for the safety of participants rests with the provider, the accompanying staff retain a 'pastoral' duty of care.

+L.E.A.D.
+Off-Site Visits Policy Page 24 of 48 Version 4 - March 2023 b) A member of your academy staff - (see Section 32 and for further details on adventure activities refer to the OEA for advice).
 This person must be specifically approved by the Trust to lead the activity, via EVOLVE.